sorilee/sorilee.github.io/_posts/notes/2020-05-17-a-proof-of-krafts-inequality.md

 My strategy is a "stateful induction"[^4], as manifested in the following statement.

-[^4]: There must be a more established term for this, but it doesn't occur to me
+[^4]: There must be a more established term for this, but I can't recall one
       now.

 **Lemma.** Let $$d \geq 0$$ and $$\iota \in T^d$$.
 Then